Home > Europe > Belgium > One Day in Bruges, Belgium

 Market Square (Grote Markt)

-The second of Bruges’ two famous squares that I visited was Market Square (Grote Markt).
-Since my day in Bruges coincided with the Christmas market season, the square was filled with festive booths and holiday decorations, making it harder to take in the full view of its historic buildings.
+The second major square I visited was Market Square (Grote Markt).
+Since my visit took place during Christmas market season, the square was filled with festive booths and decorations, which made it harder to fully appreciate the surrounding buildings but definitely added to the atmosphere.

 Market Square - Bruges, Belgium